LacunaOmnibus/MontyLacuna/README.md

 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
 - Ack through everything for "CHECK" and fix.
-- Go back to intelligence.py and see about creating a Spy class.
+- Fix intelligence.py to use the Spy class (and anything else that touches spies).
 - 3 prisoners inc to 1.1.
 Use them to test t/bldgs/security.py
     - view_prisoners()
     - release_prisoner()